 5. Assistance with Health Costs

-Under President Macron, France has been moving away from its social insurance based health service towards a more Beveridge style UK system, free at the point of delivery and funded centrally.
+Under President Macron, France has been moving away from its social insurance based health service towards a more national system, free at the point of delivery and funded centrally.

 Nevertheless, it remains a system in which the State is responsible for only a proportion of your health treatment costs, with a voluntary insurance system which sits alongside to pick up those charges not met by the State.